3tdk/SHM/README.md

 Matlab scripts for the visualisations are included in the ts_info folder.

 ## Developer notes
-Additional modem / hubs can be defined in SHM_HubStatsCollector Additional publish routes can be defined in SHM_HubStatsPublisher
+* Additional modem / hubs / data to collect can be defined in SHM_HubStatsCollector
+* Additional publish routes can be defined in SHM_HubStatsPublisher